Skip to main content

 # Bootstrap a new org personas repo

-agentboot setup
+agentboot install

 # Build compiled output